Living with IBS can be exhausting - but understanding what’s driving your symptoms can change everything

 - Yeast overgrowth

-Book your free 15 minute Discovery Call with Dee Brereton-Patel now
+Apply for your free 15 minute Discovery Call with Dee Brereton-Patel now

 Stool tests performed by conventional doctors do not provide nearly as much detail as these comprehensive stool tests (but conventional medicine testing can be helpful in some cases, e.g. if you just want to rule out inflammatory bowel disease by checking calprotectin levels).